tjtanjin/react-chatbotify-docs/docs/concepts/conversations.md

 Not to be confused with `message` from the section on [**Attributes**](/docs/concepts/conversations#attributes), the `Message` component here represents the interactions between the user and the bot.
 Every element in the chatbot body (including custom components) are considered a Message (as **outlined in red** on the image above).
 Within a message you will find **5 properties**:

-- id - an auto-generated uuidv4 `string`, uniquely identifying a message
+- id (required) - an auto-generated uuidv4 `string`, uniquely identifying a message
-- content - a `string` or `JSX.Element`, representing the content of the message
+- content (required) - a `string` or `JSX.Element`, representing the content of the message
-- sender - a `string` representing message sender (can be `user`, `bot` or `system`)
+- sender (required) - a `string` representing message sender (can be `user`, `bot` or `system`)
-- type - a `string` that specifies "string" (for plain text) or "object" (for JSX elements)
+- type (required) - a `string` that specifies "string" (for plain text) or "object" (for JSX elements)
-- timestamp - a `string` representing the time the message was sent in UTC
+- timestamp (required) - a `string` representing the time the message was sent in UTC

 :::info Info

 For manipulating messages, it is recommended that you utilize `injectMessage` and `streamMessage` provided in [**params**](/docs/api/params#injectmessage) or [**hooks**](/docs/api/hooks#usemessages).
 If you are directly manipulating the `messages` array (not recommended), which is possible via the [`useMessages`](/docs/api/hooks#usemessages) hook, you need to specify **all 5 fields** yourself.

 :::

+## Toast

+Toasts are strictly speaking not essential for chatbot conversations.
+However, they are oftentime useful in providing feedback to users.
+For example, the [**rcb-input-validator-plugin**] uses toasts to inform users of any input validation errors.
+A toast comprises of **3 properties**:

+- id (required) - an auto-generated uuidv4 `string`, uniquely identifying a toast
+- content (required) - a `string` or `JSX.Element`, representing the content of the toast
+- timeout (optional) - specifies the duration that the toast is shown for before it is automatically dismissed

 ## Summary